adeluyemi79/DevOps-Projects/microservice application architecture for an Insurance company through DevOps pipeline and deployment on Docker.md

 ## aws --version

 ## 1.1  created a user called Test-user On the AWS Console and gave an administrator access permission.
-TAccess keys and secret access keys were then generated
+Access keys and secret access keys were then generated
 ## 1.2  From the terraform documentation, established the below code to launch an Ec2 Instance-Jenkins server
 ```
 resource "aws_instance" "web" {